The beginnings of my Photography

-Instead of working alone in my improvised basement darkroom I suddenly had real darkrooms to use, with enlargers and equipment I could never afford, real publications to print my work, and real friends who shared my interest.
+It was at Queens that, instead of working alone in my improvised basement darkroom, I suddenly had real darkrooms to use, with enlargers and equipment I could never afford myself, real publications to print my work, and real friends who shared my interest.

 My photography back then was all black and white: it was inexpensive and the developing was very tolerant of error.
 Following Henri Cartier-Bresson’s dictum that “your first 10,000 photographs are your worst”, I took lots of pictures; pictures by the 100 foot roll.
 Lots of them!

-And hee we have some of those images: images from my earliest photographic days.
+And here we have some of those images: images from my earliest photographic days.
+This is a tribute to the beauty of Queens University that gave me so much.

 Queen’s University is located on Lake Ontario just where it empties into the St. Lawrence River.
 The campus is right on the lake in the oldest part of the town.
-It was incredibly beautiful.
+It is not possible to overstate the beauty of the place in those days.

 Our initiation rituals, at least as I experienced them, were benign and friendly.
 We did not feel threatened and we threw ourselves into the ritual.
 And it did serve to eventually foster a feeling of solidarity and belonging.